AnangoPrabhat/Tube-Graph/README.md

 The model considers both travel times and transfer times when calculating the optimal route.
 Key aspects include:

 - **Travel Times**: Estimated based on the distance between adjacent stations, using the Haversine Formula to compute direct distances.
+Primary data was used to tune parameters of the estimation.
 - **Transfer Times**: Calculated with the formula:

   \[